 “Almost twenty years," Eli said.
 “My parents died when I was sixteen.
 I didn’t have any other family so I ended up in a foster home.
 Matt was there with me; so we are very much like brothers.”
 He gave her a little time to respond, expecting an “I’m so sorry” kind of comment, but she stayed quiet, so he continued.
 “He met Sarah in college and they’ve been together ever since.”

 “You guys seem a little tense though…” Isabel said finally after a moment of silence.

 “I guess…” he nodded.
-“When I first met him we didn’t really get along, you know,” he said smiling melancholically.
+“When I first met him we didn’t really get along, you know," he smiled nostalgically.
 “He used to pick on me all the time saying I was a spoiled rich kid.
 But then we became friends and we’ve been inseparable ever since.
 We went to college together and then shared and apartment while he was in law school.
 He’s always been the person I trusted most in the entire world.
 I would’ve never guessed there could be anything to bring us apart.
 But…” He hesitated a second before continuing.
 “Since I was injured… he looks at me like… like I hurt to watch.
-He tries to help me with everything, even nonsense stuff, and I just can’t bare the pity in his eyes.
+He tries to help me with everything, even nonsense stuff, and I just can’t bear the pity in his eyes.
 I suppose it’s driven us apart.”

 “Have you told him how you feel?” she asked.